Chadowo/gosu-mruby-wrapper/README.md

 ## Summary

-This wrapper makes use of [MRuby](https://mruby.org/) and the mruby-gosu mgem to create a simple executable that can run Gosu games easily on desktop platforms.
+This wrapper makes use of [MRuby](https://mruby.org/) and the mruby-gosu mrbgem to create a simple executable that can run Gosu games easily on desktop platforms.

 ## Internals